bradymholt/cRonstrue/README.md

 # c**r**onstrue [![Build Status](https://travis-ci.org/bradyholt/cronstrue.svg?branch=master)](https://travis-ci.org/bradyholt/cronstrue)

 c**r**onstrue is a JavaScript library that parses a cron expression and outputs a human readable description of the cron schedule.
+For example, given the expression "*/5 * * * *" it will output "Every 5 minutes".

 This library was ported from the original C# implemenation called [cron-expression-descriptor](https://github.com/bradyholt/cron-expression-descriptor) and is also available in a [few other languages](https://github.com/bradyholt/cron-expression-descriptor#ports).